AlexMercedCoder/tutorialblog/content/blog/merced-react-hooks/index.md

 While DataStore certainly simplified the combo of Context/Reducer hooks but the problem with a reducer is the following...

 - The reducer must always return a value that becomes the new value of state
-- You can't do async operations in the reducer function, so async logic would still exist out side your reducer.
+- You can't do async operations in the reducer function, so async logic would still exist outside your reducer.

-So I created the TaskRunner to give a near identical patter that addresses the above two problems.
+So I created the TaskRunner to give a near-identical pattern that addresses the above two problems.
 The big difference is that instead of a reducer function you are passing taskList object and each key is a function that is called via the taskRun function.

 Each function in the taskList is passed the state, setState and payload.
 So you can decide whether a particular function should even setState at all or do async operations and setState within the async operations.